-- ✓ Lack of reliability and quality of service - ✓ History of redlining in communities of color and the way it has resulted in higher internet costs and reduced service provision. - ✓ Apartment complexes that lack internet connectivity or have limited ISP options. - ✓ Information not being communicated in multiple languages. - ✓ Slim engagement of older adults despite the need for healthcare and transportation services - ✓ Limited number of providers, especially in smaller communities - ✓ Infrastructure and service limitations, particularly in areas with lower populations and communities of color - ✓ Costs associated with providing internet access, internet-enabled devices, and training delivery. - ✓ Community members' need for basic computer skills and digital job skills. - ✓ Technical vocabulary associated with internet service and devices. - ✓ Limited knowledge about alternative internet providers and solutions - ✓ Fears about the lack of safety online
+- Lack of reliability and quality of service. - History of redlining in communities of color and the way it has resulted in higher internet costs and reduced service provision. - Lack of internet connectivity or limited ISP options in apartment complexes. - Information not being communicated in multiple languages. - Limited services targeted to older adults despite the need for healthcare and transportation services. - Limited number of internet providers, especially in smaller communities and rural areas. - Infrastructure and service limitations, particularly in areas with lower-income populations and communities of color. - Costs associated with providing internet access, internet-enabled devices, and training delivery. - Community members' need for basic computer skills and digital job skills. - Technical vocabulary associated with internet service and devices. - Limited knowledge about alternative internet providers and solutions. - Fears about the lack of safety for persons using online systems.